RSDKModding/RSDKv5-Decompilation/dependencies/android/README.md

 * libtheora: https://xiph.org/downloads/ (libtheora)

-  Download libvorbis and unzip it in "./libtheora/".
+  Download libtheora and unzip it in "./libtheora/".

 ## Common build issues (Windows)
 ### `make: *** INTERNAL: readdir: No such file or directory`